NajeenJoseph-06/KPMG/README.md

 ### 6.4 Clearing/Exiting
 - Click **"Clear / Exit"** to reset the app and start over.

-## 7. Limitations and Future Improvements

-### 7.1 Limitations
-- **API Rate Limits:** Groq API may impose rate limits.
-- **Performance:** Large files may take time to process, despite chunking.

-### 7.2 Future Improvements
-- **Dynamic Chunk Size:** Adjust chunk size dynamically based on API token limits.
-- **Asynchronous Processing:** Use async API calls for better performance.
-- **Enhanced UI:** Add progress bars and improve UI/UX.
-- **More File Formats:** Add support for **TXT, ODT**, and other formats.

-## 8. Maintenance and Support

-### 8.1 File Cleanup
-- Deletes files older than **1 hour** to manage storage.
-- Cleanup task runs in the background **every hour**.

-### 8.2 Error Handling
-- Error handling for **text extraction, API calls, and file operations**.
-- Users receive **Streamlit error messages** when issues occur.

-### 8.3 Logging
-- Track **user activity, errors, and system performance**.
-- Store logs in a file or send to a monitoring system.

 ## 9. Conclusion
 The **AI English Compliance Checker** is a powerful tool for ensuring documents adhere to English writing standards.
 With planned enhancements, it will handle **larger documents** and provide even more robust compliance analysis.

-Content Modification: Provides AI-generated suggestions to correct issues found in the document.

-User-Friendly Interface: Built using Streamlit, offering an intuitive and interactive experience.

-File Management: Automatically cleans up user files older than 1 hour to manage storage.

-Handling Large Files: Efficiently processes large documents using text chunking, pagination for PDFs, and a 10 MB file size limit